fbpx

 UTILIZE WORK BOXES / TRAYS

-With this system, each child has their own work box, tray, or drawer.
-Whatever work is in their storage unit, it is expected that they complete the work for that applicable day.
+Each child has their own work box, tray, or drawer with this system.
+Whatever work is in their storage unit, they are expected to complete the work for that day.

-This organizational and planning system really encourages independent learning.
+This organizational and planning system encourages independent learning.

-Also, while a child is working on items from their work box, you could be giving one-on-one lessons to another child.
+Also, while a child works on items from their workbox, you could give another child one-on-one lessons.

 EVERYDAY LIFE LESSONS

-For instance, I try including my children in daily activities like cooking.
-While cooking together, I challenge my children to read the recipe on their own, ask them questions about the measurements, and get them to follow the directions.
-Sometimes I even request they double or triple the recipe (talk about a great way to squeeze in the opportunity to teach adding fractions)!
+For instance, I try to include my children in daily activities like cooking.
+While cooking together, I challenge my children to read the recipe independently, ask them questions about the measurements, and get them to follow the directions.
+Sometimes, I even request they double or triple the recipe (talk about a great way to squeeze in the opportunity to teach adding fractions)!

 Other life lesson activities could include gardening, enjoying a nature walk together, building something, changing the oil in the car, and grocery shopping.